lolbus/AI6128_MapMatching_assignment/README.md

 ## Assignment codes all here
 Relevant file names:

-1. Final_Report.doc - Final report content
+1. AI6128 Assignment Final_Report.doc - Final report content

-2. postprocessed_output.csv - Pre-built, output of map match algorithm.
-Contains rows of mapped route for each trajectory.
+2. postprocessed_output.csv - CSV File storing the mapped routes of all 1000 trajectories in the train-1000 dataset from Task 3.
+Pre-built, output of map match algorithm.
+Each row contains 1 mapped route for each trajectory.

 3. porto_big - contains saved network of the porto_big network graph used for task 6.
 It also contain the output result of various SP Dist settings and the FMM algorithm log file.